alopezrivera/mpl_plotter/README.md

 Below can be seen the base output of all methods, their input variables, and an indication of how stable each method is.
 In `tests/test_minimal`, base calls (no arguments besides `show=True`) for all methods are available.
 For real-world reference, `tests/tests_2D` and `tests/tests_3D` contain an example using various parameters for every single method.

-For method-specific customization options (say, the `line_width` or `point_size` attributes for lines and scatter plots respectively, please check each method's [ docstring ](#each-plot-has-specific-parameters-which-can-be-modified-plus-general-ones-which-apply-for-all-2d-and-3d-plots-respectively-the-specific-parameters-for-each-plotting-class-are-available-in-the-docstrings-of-their-__init__-methods-its-comfortable-to-access-them-from-the-interactive-python-terminal-eg).
+For method-specific customization options (say, the `line_width` or `point_size` attributes for lines and scatter plots respectively), please check each method's [ docstring ](#each-plot-has-specific-parameters-which-can-be-modified-plus-general-ones-which-apply-for-all-2d-and-3d-plots-respectively-the-specific-parameters-for-each-plotting-class-are-available-in-the-docstrings-of-their-__init__-methods-its-comfortable-to-access-them-from-the-interactive-python-terminal-eg).

 ## `6.1 2D`